 The James Webb Space Telescope (JWST), set to launch in 2021, will revolutionize our understanding of the universe with its unprecedented sensitivity and angular resolution at infrared wavelengths.
-This workshop will provide an overview of the JWST proposal and planning tools with a specific focus on the Exposure Time Calculator (ETC) and the Astronomer’s Proposal Tool (APT).
+This workshop will provide an overview of the JWST proposal and planning tools with a specific focus on the Exposure Time Calculator (ETC) and the Astronomer’s Proposal Tool (APT), as well as an overview of the resources available in the JWST User Documentation (JDox).
 In addition to seeing guided demonstrations, participants will take part in hands-on sessions and exercises to plan observations for selected science cases and observing modes.
 At the end of the workshop, a participant will be ready to use the JWST proposal tools to develop and submit a General Observer (GO) proposal.

 Registration fee: $30, includes lunch

 See the agenda for the workshop below.

 When: Sunday, January 5, 2020 (6:30 to 8:00 p.m.)

 6:30 p.m. (refreshments, provided courtesy of Northrop Grumman)